-The Corporation's funds are deposited into a checking account at a national banking institution.
-The account earns interest at a rate of .1%.
-Interest earned on the accounts for the years ended June 30, 2008 and 2007 amounted to \$132 and \$153, respectively.
+The Corporation's funds are deposited into a checking account with a sweep feature at a national banking institution.
+The checking account earns interest at a rate of .05% and .05% whereas the sweep account earns interest at the federal funds rate, currently 2.00%.
+Interest earned on the accounts for the years ended June 30, 2008 and 2007 was \$2,850 and \$5,339, respectively.